 In order to reach self-sufficiency clients must acquire a myriad of skills and knowledge.
 Time for Change Foundation offers a number of programs to our clients to prepare them for obstacles they may face when they reach the ability to live on their own.

 Strength Based Case Management

-A value-added intervention in that case management provides concrete support in getting resources and provides emotional support in identifying in identifying clients’ abilities.
+A value-added intervention in that case management provides concrete support in getting resources and provides emotional support in identifying clients’ abilities.

 Working with women to successfully re-enter society is our goal.
 Our Re-Entry program assists women coming home from prison with re-assimilating by providing a myriad of supportive services.
 These services include outpatient services, leadership development, mentoring, comprehensive case management, counseling, housing, mental health, and substance abuse treatment, life skills, and support services.
 Through these services, treatment rather punishment is achieved.

 Independent Living Skills

-A day to day program that teaches our clients critical thinking skills and how to do daily tasks such as cooking, cleaning, shopping and social connectedness.
+A day-to-day program that teaches our clients critical thinking skills and how to do daily tasks such as cooking, cleaning, shopping, and connect socially.
 This program teaches responsibility, accountability, and self-reliance.

 Mommy and Me

 ‘Mommy and Me’ is a family bonding program designed to strengthen the family reunification of our moms with their children.
 Here parents learn how to effectively communicate, reinforce, and positively affirm their child’s presence, education, and creativity.

 Financial Education and Money Management

 “It’s Your L.I.F.E.
 Lessons in Financial Education” is designed to teach our clients how to wisely manage their money and understand financial skills and tools to help them escape the traps of poverty.
 Clients learn basic checking and saving skills, what credit is and how it’s used, F.I.C.O Scores, lending basics, financial tools, home buying, and how to create wealth.